 Fertilize summer squash when the first blooms appear.
 I use this fertilizer from Amazon.

 If female fruits are withering and not getting pollinated, you may need to hand-pollinate.
 To hand-pollinate, transfer pollen from the male stamen to the female pistil.

 Tips for Hand-Pollination

-- remove the male blossom, pick off or pull back the the petals and rub the stamen against the pistil of the other flower.
+- You can remove the male blossom; pick off or pull back the petals and rub the stamen against the pistil of the female blossom to transfer the pollen.

-- alternatively, use a cotton swab to transfer the pollen from the male flower to the female flower.
+- Or keep the male flower attached and use a cotton swab or paint brush to transfer the pollen from the male flower to the female flower.

-● If powdery mildew is present, pick and dispose of (not in compost) affected leaves.
-Spray remaining leaves with Neem Oil.
+If powdery mildew is present, pick and dispose of (not in compost) affected leaves.
+Use a baking soda solution, milk solution, or sulfur spray to prevent and treat powdery mildew.
 I use a hose-end sprayer (dilute according to directions) once a week until no new powdery mildew appears.
 Pull severely infected plants; they will not produce well.

 Read here for more tips to prevent pests and diseases organically in the garden.